The Paris Agreement

-The decision at COP26 regarding the rules for international cooperation constitutes a compromise.
-The decision enables cooperation within Article 6 to contribute to raised ambition for climate action and to avoid double counting of emission reductions.
-However, Sweden would have preferred more ambitious rules regarding sustainable development.
-Therefore, in addition to what is stipulated in the rulebook, the Swedish Energy Agency is working on including further requirements regarding contributions to sustainable development in all its partnerships.
+Article 6 of the Paris Agreement enables bilateral cooperation on emissions trading directly between countries.
+It also includes a new market mechanism for global emissions trading overseen by the UN.
+The purpose of Article 6 is to contribute to raised ambition and to avoid double counting of emission reductions.
+However, Sweden would have preferred more ambitious rules regarding sustainable development in the rulebook.
+Therefore, in addition to what the rulebook says, the Swedish Energy Agency is working on including further requirements regarding contributions to sustainable development in all our partnerships.